mvasilkov/personal/pages/thoughts/space_wolf.md

 until they regenerate.
 Play cheaper actions, and you get to take more turns.

 There is no real story, but the missions are genuinely fun to play.
-The default difficulty feels fair and challenging.
+The default difficulty feels fair and challenging (until you build a deck of legendary cards, and proceed to faceroll anything the game throws at you.)

-I like this game.
+In conclusion, Space Wolf is not offensively bad.